 On Google Maps, the hike’s starting point is marked as ‘Mirror Lake Trailhead’.
 If you’re using the AllTrails hiking app, the route is listed as ‘Mirror Lake via Valley Loop Trail’.
 Both will lead you to the same starting point.

 Mirror Lake is part of the Yosemite Valley Loop Trail that travels through the entire Yosemite Valley floor.
-If you have extra time, I highly recommend completing the Mirror Lake Loop Trail and continuing the hike along Valley Loop Trail.
+If you have extra time, I highly recommend completing the Mirror Lake Loop Trail and continuing the hike along the Valley Loop Trail.

 About Mirror Lake Trail